 Our work is the result of numerous collaborations with researchers at the University of Washington (UW), University of Alaska Fairbanks (UAF), and the NOAA Alaska Fisheries Science Center (AFSC) and Northwest Fisheries Science Center (NWFSC).
+We thank the Groundfish assessment, Age and Growth, Resource Ecology and Ecosystem Modeling, and Acoustics teams and programs at the AFSC, the ACLIM team, and the Bering 10K modeling team for insight into this work.
 In particular, Ron Heintz (AFSC), Franz Mueter (UAF), and Elizabeth Siddon (UAF) supported an excellent discussion of the bioenergetics model sub-component of CEATTLE.
 We thank Grant Adams (UW), Grant Thompson (AFSC), I. Kaplan (NWFSC), and P. Sean McDonald (UW) for providing feedback on previous drafts.
 Drs.
 E. Moffitt and A. Punt contributed significantly to the development of multispecies harvest control rules used in this assessment.
 Support for the CEATTLE model came from the Alaska Integrated Ecosystem Assessment program (noaa.gov/iea), the NMFS Fisheries And The Environment (FATE) program, the Stock Assessment Analytical Methods program under award number 0002, and the North Pacific Research Board (publication number 547).
 This effort would not be possible without the help of numerous researchers and volunteers who contribute annually to the collection of biomass, demography, and diet information through Alaska Fishery Science Center surveys and the NOAA observer program, and the help of those who provide access to fishery-dependent and independent data through the Alaska Fisheries Science Center.